ragingbal/streamzero-docs/Overview/ferris_sx/user_guide.md

 ![list_running_adapters_ui](/images/SX_running_adapters.png)

-Ferris also has a list of all the Kafka topics that are currently attached to Stream Adapters or available to Stream Adapters.
+{{< param replacables.brand_name  >}} also has a list of all the Kafka topics that are currently attached to Stream Adapters or available to Stream Adapters.

 ![list_topics_ui](/images/SX_list_topics.png)